Quick Guide to Fixing Computer Hardware

 You should also verify you have an up-to-date driver for your USB ports.

 You could get any of several different error messages from your operating system indicating that the USB stick has suffered software corruption.
 In this case, run the operating system's check disk or repair utility on the USB stick.
+(Treat the file system on the USB memory stick just the same as any file system that resides on an internal disk drive.)

 As far as hardware failure goes, USB flash drives are designed to handle partially failing portions.
 This is transparent to you as a user -- you'll never even know it's happening.
 However, thumb drives do some day reach a point where they catastrophically fail.
 This often appears sudden to the user.
 This is why you always back up any data on your USB memory stick that you don't already have a copy of elsewhere.